eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 			* influencing
 			* creating value through the work of the group
 	- create a big visible chart of the list of tasks/work
+	- clearly prioritize more valuable work, or work that brings more value to the organization and aligns with the goals of the organization (pp. 23)
 	- iterate
 	- understand resistance

+Week 2:
++ pp. 23, "chaos hides problems" that need to be addressed
++ pp. 27, ***"focus on the funded work"***